Errold1314/GSoC-Preparation/README.md

 # GSoC-Preparation
-Tracking my progress and contributions for GSoC 2027 in OpenCV.
+Tracking my progress and contributions for OpenCV in GSoC 2027.

 👤Profile